nicopap/ui-navigation/Readme.md

 ## Cargo Features

-This crate exposes the `bevy-ui` feature.
+This crate exposes the `bevy_ui` feature.
 It is enabled by default.
 Toggling off this feature let you compile this crate without requiring the bevy `render` feature, however, it requires implementing your own input handling.
 Check out the source code for the [`systems`][module-systems] module for leads on